⚠️ We are currently updating our 2020/21 tax guidance across the website

 How can I contact HMRC about tax credits?

-You can contact HMRC by telephone, online or in writing.
+You can contact HMRC online, by webchat, HMRC App, Twitter, by telephone or in writing.
 They don’t have a facility to let you e-mail them directly but you can do many things online, using their digital service via the GOV.UK website or using the HMRC app.
-You can also order a claim pack to be sent to you by filling in the order form on the GOV.UK website.

 Tax credit digital services